Text

 downloading, select the Download button.
 Then select Open to view

-data or Save to save the file in a file directory.
+data or Save to save the file in a file

 NOTE: If, after selecting Download, the option to open is not